retroelec/T-HMI-C64/README.md

 It has an analog 2-axis thumb joystick and several buttons.
 As there are several games which use the space bar as a second fire button (e.g. Commando), another button of the Arduino joystick can be used to simulate the pressing of the space bar.

-If you do not use an Arduino joystick, you may have to adapt the following constants in src/Config.h:

-- ADC_JOYSTICK_X
-- ADC_JOYSTICK_Y
-- JOYSTICK_FIRE_PIN
-- JOYSTICK_FIRE2_PIN

 ### Battery